Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 Your Archetypal Home: The Sage (truth) and the Sovereign (order).

-Your Shadow Trap: The Golden Shell.
+Your Shadow Trap: Golden Shell tendencies.
 You may use intellect as a shield against vulnerability.
 You risk dismissing the Eros Body (emotion) as inefficient or irrational.
 You can win the argument but lose the relationship.

 Your Dragon’s Path:

-• The Challenge: You must learn to surrender control.
+• The Challenge: You must learn to stay relational under uncertainty.

 • The Practice: The Creator–Destroyer.
-You need to engage with chaos and messy, nonlinear emotions.
-Practices like Ecstatic Dance or Shadow Work (where logic fails) are your medicine.
+You need to engage with uncertainty and nonlinear feeling.
+Practices that interrupt overcontrol and return you to the body can be strong medicine.

 • Integration: Invite the Lover.
 Logic organizes life, but Eros animates it.
 You must learn that intimacy is not a problem to be solved, but a mystery to be entered.